 Normal vs abnormal dog panting

 It’s normal for your dog to pant when it’s hot outside or when he's done some exercise.
-They pant at these times in order to lose the excess heat from their body and moisten the surfaces of their tongue, mouth and lungs.
+They pant at these times in order to lose the excess heat from their body and moisten the surfaces of their tongue or gums, mouth and lungs.

 However, panting could be a cause for concern when it’s considered abnormal.
 If your dog’s panting matches any of these attributes, it’s worth investigating:

-He’s panting at a much faster pace than he normally does
+- He’s panting at a much faster rate than he normally does

-The panting happens at random times, such as when it’s not particularly hot or your dog isn’t physically tired from exercise
+- The panting happens at inappropriate times, such as when it’s not particularly hot or your dog isn’t physically tired from exercise

 Why is your dog panting?
 (And how to help)